Comprehensive Guide to Design Patterns in Python: Detailed Explanations and Code Examples

 class FileServerProxy(FileServer):

-def __init__(self, real_server: SecureFileServer) -> None:
+def __init__(self, real_server: SecureFileServer, allowed_users: set[str]) -> None:

 self._real_server = real_server

-def access_file(self, filename: str) -> None:
+def access_file(self, filename: str, user: str) -> None:

-if self.check_access():
+if self.check_access(user):

-def check_access(self) -> bool:
+def check_access(self, user: str) -> bool:

-def log_access(self, filename: str) -> None:
+def log_access(self, filename: str, user: str) -> None:

-print(f"FileServerProxy: Logging access to the file {filename}.")
+print(f"FileServerProxy: Logging access to the file {filename} by {user}.")

 # Client Code